 Since it would be difficult to find the inefficiencies fast enough to act on them by doing this manually, it’s advisable to come up with a crypto trading bot.
 A bot is able to do all the mathematical analysis involved in the statistical arbitrage.
 You can quickly comb through data from various sources to identify market inefficiencies and also act on them considering the additional set of criteria outlined below:

 i.
 The trading fees on the exchanges involved must be low to ensure that there is profitability.

 ii.
 For spatial arbitrage, the transaction speed should be very fast to ensure that the asset is sold at the intended price.
 Therefore, you have to choose exchanges that use a blockchain with very high transaction speeds.

 iii.
 The volume of crypto assets you intend to trade must be sufficient to avoid volatility in price risk.

 The following conditions are paramount for an arbitrage trade to be possible.

 Gathering the data

-To gather the data on the crypto assets across a variety of exchanges, you can look at a number of websites that are fully dedicated to gathering the dynamic market statistics of individual cryptocurrencies.
+By gathering data on crypto assets across a variety of exchanges, you can look at a number of websites that are fully dedicated to gathering dynamic market statistics for individual cryptocurrencies.
 The most common websites are CoinMarketCap.com and CoinGecko.com.